 - Baking powder

 - Milk- I used 1%, but any variety will work.
+If you’re vegan, soy milk or another plant milk works fine.

-- Maple syrup – You can leave this out, or reduce, to make it less sweet
+- Maple syrup – You can leave this out, or reduce, to make it less sweet.

 - Vanilla extract

-How To Make Baked Strawberry Oatmeal
+How To Make Strawberry Baked Oats

 You’ll mix your dry ingredients and wet ingredients in separate bowls and then mix them until combined.